thegux/trivia-app/backend/README.md

 - Fetches an specific question and deletes it.
 - Request Arguments: An integer for question id.
-- Returns: An array of categories, an array of questions, the total number of questions, and the current_category
+- Returns: A JSON object indicating the question was successfully deleted

 Test it with curl:
 ```